Opéra station (Paris Metro): Platforms

 Entrance to the station on Place de l'Opéra.

 The platforms of the three lines are of standard configuration.
 Two in number per stopping point, they are separated by the metro tracks located in the centre.

 The platform for Line 3 is established flush with the walls.
 The ceiling consists of a metal roof, whose beams, burgundy in colour, are supported by vertical pillars.
 The decoration is in the Andreu-Motte style with two burgundy light canopies, benches, tunnel exits and walls fitted with large white flat tiles in a stretched sandstone and purple Motte seats.
 On the other hand, the outlets of the corridors are fitted with standard white bevelled tiles.
 Advertisements are devoid of frames and the name of the station is written in Parisine font on enamelled plates.
-With Palais Royal - Musée du Louvre on Line 1 and Concorde on line 8, this is one of three stations in the Andreu-Motte style to be treated in shades of purple, this shade being part of the lexicon exceptional colours for this decoration.
+With Palais Royal – Musée du Louvre on Line 1 and Concorde on line 8, this is one of three stations in the Andreu-Motte style to be treated in shades of purple, this shade being part of the lexicon exceptional colours for this decoration.

 The platforms of Lines 7 and 8 have an elliptical vault and are similarly arranged, with a slight extra curve for Line 7, while the platforms of line 8 have a higher of the vault.
 The style is that used for most metro stations.
 The lighting canopies are white and rounded in the Gaudin du renouveau du métro des années 2000 renovation, and the bevelled white ceramic tiles cover the walls and the tunnel exits.
 The vault is painted white.
 The advertising frames are in white ceramic and the name of the station is written in Parisine font on enamelled plates.
 The seats are Akiko style, green for line 7 and orange for line 8.
 As part of the treatment for major permeation, the lighting canopies for line 7 is temporarily removed.

 Bus connections

-The station is served by lines 20, 21, 22, 27, 32, 29, 45, 52, 66, 68, 95, and Roissybus of the RATP Bus Network and, at night, by lines N15 and N16 of the Noctilien network.
+The station is served by lines 20, 21, 22, 27, 32, 29, 45, 52, 66, 68 and 95 of the RATP Bus Network and, at night, by lines N15 and N16 of the Noctilien network.